siqb/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+I created a `train` method inside my class for the video processor which is called by the `__init__` method only if a pickled SVM was not already found.
+This currently starts at line 69 of `project.py`.

+The steps are:

+1. Check if a trained SVM already exists - if yes, no need to retrain
+2. If training is needed, extract features from car and non-car images
+3. Create a vector of features
+4. Create a vector of labels (1 if car, 0 if not car)
+5. Split these vectors into randomized training and test data sets using `sklearn`
-We need to ensure that all the features are normalized before training and we can use the `StandardScaler` in `sklearn` to do this.
+6. Ensure that all the features are normalized before training and we can use the `StandardScaler` in `sklearn` to do this.
+7. Fit a linear SVC on the trainin

 ### Sliding Window Search